ericoporto/ags-manual-wiki/Character.md

 will make the character EGO lose the inventory item iKey from the inventory tab.

-**Note**: Make sure you check the [`Mouse.Mode`](Mouse#mousemode) after taking away an inventory item from a character, especially when the active cursor is the inventory item the player just lost.
+**NOTE:** Make sure you check the [`Mouse.Mode`](Mouse#mousemode) after taking away an inventory item from a character, especially when the active cursor is the inventory item the player just lost.
 Something like Mouse.Mode = eModeInteract; in the line after the LoseInventory command helps when you use the 2 click controls.

 *See also:* [`Character.AddInventory`](Character#characteraddinventory),